aryamankha/skiff/README.md

-This is a NextJS project intended to serve as an example of Vivid's code generation.
+This is a NextJS project intended to serve as a very simple example of Vivid's code generation in a real-world setting.
 For more information on Vivid's styling philosophy, check out our [docs](https://docs.vivid.lol).

 The synced component is [SidebarTab](https://github.com/aryamankha/skiff/tree/main/src/components).